USC Libraries

 Every Trojan recognizes the significance of USC Libraries to their academic success.
 Maybe it’s your memory of the librarian who always seemed to find the right resource to support your research papers; or maybe it was the feeling of pure awe when you paged through a parchment manuscript from the 14th century; or the relief of mastering the digital guides and finding an obscure medical reference; or maybe it’s just the memory of the chair hidden in a quiet study corner at Leavey Library that only you knew about.
 Whatever your memories, USC Libraries hold a special place in the hearts of the Trojan family.

-USC Libraries are able to offer such thought-provoking and innovative programs because of the support of our donors like you.
-Please consider continuing your support by making a gift to support USC Leavey Library or to one of the libraries special funds.
+USC Libraries are able to offer innovative resources and thought-provoking programs to our Trojan students because of donors like you.
+Please consider making a gift to support USC Leavey Library or one of the libraries special funds.
 Thank you for your support of the USC Libraries.